 A child with color blindness may lack one or more sensing pigments.
 While those who lack one color pigment may see other colors, they may still face trouble identifying red, green, blue, or yellow.
 In severe color blindness, everything is visible in shades of gray.
 This condition is called achromatopsia.

-Read this post to learn about the causes, symptoms, diagnosis, and treatment of color blindness and ways to help children with color blindness.
+This post elaborates on the causes, symptoms, diagnosis, and treatment for color blindness.

 Types Of Color Blindness